What To Eat At Nationals Park – 3 More Foods

 At the Nats Park edition of DD, you can get the simple vanilla, cinnamon sugar or powdered sugar doughnuts; they might have an unusual flavor like their popular Dulce De Leche when you visit.

 There you go folks…but I’ve only covered a small sampling of the phenomenal food selection at the ballpark in D.C.
-You’ll want to know about the Cajun mac and cheese, the loaded baked potatoes, and that amazing Babka ice cream sandwich, among many other choices.
-Don’t miss out on the cool stuff…get yourself one of these and think ahead!
+Stay tuned…don’t miss out on the cool stuff.